Vartioee/SpotPriceShowcase/README.md

 A modern Android application built entirely with **Jetpack Compose** to fetch, visualize, and present real-time and historical electricity spot prices in Finland from the `spot-hinta.fi` API.

-This project demonstrates expertise in advanced Android UI, state management using Unidirectional Data Flow (UDF), asynchronous programming with Coroutines, and custom data visualization.
+This project demonstrates expertise in Android UI, state management using Unidirectional Data Flow (UDF), asynchronous programming with Coroutines, and custom data visualization.

 ## ✨ Key Features